Genetics and pathogenesis of nephronophthisis

 - Tufts University School of Medicine

-Nephronophthisis (NPHP) is an autosomal recessive genetically heterogenic disorder with identified mutations in a number of genes that encode proteins involved in the function of primary cilia, basal bodies, and centrosomes.
+Nephronophthisis (NPHP) is an autosomal recessive cystic kidney disorder that typically progresses to end-stage renal disease (ESRD).
+It is caused by mutations in a large number of genes that encode proteins involved in the function of primary cilia, basal bodies, and centrosomes resulting in renal disease and extrarenal manifestations, including retinal degeneration, cerebellar ataxia, and liver fibrosis.

 These gene defects result in the characteristic findings of NPHP: